allantargino/BotIntegrationWithQnA-LUIS/README.md

 ```

 #### Greeting intent ####
-In case the user says hi to our bot, the latest will reply with a random greeting and later return an internal "Greeting" message to the conversation flow:
+In case the user says hi to the bot, the latest will reply with a random greeting and later return an internal "Greeting" message to the conversation flow:
 ```csharp
 [LuisIntent("Greeting")]
 public async Task GreetingIntent(IDialogContext context, LuisResult result)